webreed/webreed/docs/webreed-project-config.md

 ## `pluginContext` (object)

-References a plugin by its key and can optionally specify options that apply in this context.
+References a plugin by its name and can optionally specify options that apply in this context.

 Properties of the `pluginContext` object:

-### `key` (pluginKey, required)
+### `name` (pluginName, required)

 Identifies the plugin.